bbawj/note-vault/Notes/Process scheduling.md

 How to map cores to processes?
 - Burst lengths are not easy to know
 - For a CPU capacity, we need to maximize a certain property: similar to [[Knapsack Problem]]
+- Thus, partitioned scheduling suffers from unbalanced loading of cores
 ### Global Scheduling
 Maintain 1 or more ready queues for the entire system without mapping any queue to any CPU core __Symmetric scheduling__: one scheduling strategy/algorithm across all cores